Meridian, Idaho: History

-Meridian was incorporated in 1903.
 The information in the following sections (Irrigation, Village, Rail Transportation, and Creamery) is found on the displays in the Meridian City Hall Plaza.

 Irrigation (1890– )

 Early settlers arriving in the area came with no knowledge of gravity flow irrigation.
 Their previous homes were in areas where rain provided the needed moisture to raise crops.
 Irrigation soon became a necessity, since having a water source was a requirement for receiving the patent for the land from the U.S. Land Office.
 Irrigation districts, such as the Nampa-Meridian and Settlers irrigation districts, continue to serve the immediate Meridian area.